duchblaze/myIonicApp/README.md

 # myIonicApp
-This is my first ionic application
+This is my first ionic application.
+I want to clone it to my development environment.